adamski/replicant/examples/README.md

 - Create local documents successfully
 - Store data in local SQLite database
 - Log connection errors (expected when no server is available)

+Note: Even in offline mode, the examples require API credentials to be provided.
+You can use placeholder values like "rpa_test" and "rps_test" for testing without a server.

 ## Event System Usage